rootnegativ1/unifi-wifi/README.md

   ```

   > [!NOTE]
-  > *If you try setting private preshared keys on the same SSID to the same password, only the first VLAN (alphabetically) will have its password changed.*
+  > *If you try setting private preshared keys on the same SSID to the same password, ~~only the first VLAN (alphabetically) will have its password changed~~ the integration will create an error warning the user duplicate passwords are not allowed on the same SSID.*

 ### ```unifi_wifi.random_password```
   | Service data attribute | Optional | Description |